asmithaaluri/cs122b-fabflix/README.md

 the connection is returned to the pool of unused connections.

 #### Explain how Connection Pooling works with two backend SQL.
-For our LoginServlet.java, to execute a SELECT query on line 64, the servlet requests a connection from the MySQL server on the master AWS instance.
+For our login.LoginServlet.java, to execute a SELECT query on line 64, the servlet requests a connection from the MySQL server on the master AWS instance.
 The master instance will provide an unused connection from its connection pool.
 The servlet uses the connection to execute SQL and when the servlet closes the connection, the connection is returned to the pool of unused connections.

-For our MetadataServlet.java, to execute the SELECT query on 57, the servlet requests a connection from the MySQL server on the slave AWS instance.
+For our movies.MetadataServlet.java, to execute the SELECT query on 57, the servlet requests a connection from the MySQL server on the slave AWS instance.
 The slave instance will provide an unused connection from its connection pool.
 The servlet uses the connection to execute SQL and when the servlet closes the connection,